daryllxd/lifelong-learning/startups/startup-school.md

 We can’t get to some countries such as Russia, because their hacker team is so good and they have illegal file downloads.

 Clones are a big nuisance.
-You do want to internationalize fairly early.
+But you do want to internationalize fairly early.

 I’m too obsessed with connecting people, I believe that when you connect people they can do cool things and I think this is the right thing to do.

 # Mark Zuckerberg at Startup School 2012

 We needed the school-specific emails to verify authenticity.